UST Growling Tigers basketball

 The UST Growling Tigers basketball is the intercollegiate men's basketball program of the University of Santo Tomas.
 The school has won 19 basketball titles including one in the National Collegiate Athletic Association (NCAA).
 They are one of the winningest teams in the University Athletic Association of the Philippines (UAAP) with 18 championships, the last coming in 2006 during Pido Jarencio's rookie year of coaching.
-Returning as their head coach as of February 13, 2023 is Pido Jarencio, replacing Bal David.
+Jarencio returned as the team's head coach after ten years since resigning in 2013.
+He formally replaced Bal David on February 3, 2023.

 Schedule overview

 The Growling Tigers' preparation for the season begins in late-March, or at the tailend of the academic year.
 It was recently moved to late-April following a shift in the opening of the school calendar from June to August.
 UST usually plays in two major preseason tournaments for two to three months and they sometimes join provincial pocket tournaments in the lead-up to the UAAP tournament.
 On many occasions, a Team B lineup from their training pool is fielded to competitions that run parallel to another tournament.

-Among the offseason tournaments that the Growling Tigers participate in are the Filoil Flying V Preseason Cup, MILCU Under-25 Summer tournament, Breakdown Basketball Invitational tournament, PBA D-League Aspirants' Cup and the Father Martin Cup.
+Among the off-season tournaments that the Growling Tigers participate in are the Filoil Flying V Preseason Cup, MILCU Under-25 Summer tournament, Breakdown Basketball Invitational tournament, PBA D-League Aspirants' Cup and the Father Martin Cup.

 In the 14-game UAAP men's basketball tournament, the Tigers play from twice to thrice weekly against the seven other member collegiate teams in the course of the two round-robin elimination games from early September until mid-November.
 Playoff games may last until December, after which the postseason tournaments begin.

 In the postseason, UST usually qualifies to participate in the Philippine Collegiate Champions League, depending on their rank from the concluded UAAP season.

 History

 The Growling Tigers were originally known as the "Glowing Goldies," with the name derived from UST's school colors of gold and white.
-Their colors were in turn inspired by the flag of the Papal States since their pontifical status was obtained in 1902.
+Their colors were in turn inspired by the flag of the then defunct Papal States since their pontifical status was obtained in 1902.